ShawonAshraf/ibus-avro-install-opensuse/README.md

 #ibus-avro installer for openSUSE Leap
 ###A bash script to make the installation easy for you!
+(Tested on openSUSE Leap 42.1)

 #####Installation
 * Make sure you have ibus already installed.
 If not install it from YAST